bensheldon/good_job/README.md

   <%= link_to "Logs", main_app.logs_url(filter: { job_id: job.id }, start_time: execution.performed_at, end_time: execution.finished_at + 1.minute) %>
 </div>
 ```

-Note that you must use `main_app` to access helpers from your app, as the default helpers will be those of GoodJob itself.

 ### Job priority